ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ## AutoIt Analysis Functions

+AutoIt provides several functions that simplify the analysis of the current screen state.
+All these this functions operates with GDI library objects.

+Elementary function is the [**PixelGetColor**](https://www.autoitscript.com/autoit3/docs/functions/PixelGetColor.htm).
+The function allows to get color of the pixel with specified coordinates.

+This is example of the **PixelGetColor** usage:
+'''
+$color = PixelGetColor(100, 100)
+MsgBox(0, "", "The hex color is: " & Hex($color, 6))
+'''

 ## Advanced Image Analysis Libraries

 TODO: Write a subsection about available Windows API to capture screen